alexa-games/litexa/packages/litexa-html/README.md

 There are two broad activities to creating a Web API capable skill: starting a web page and communicating with it.
-In this extension, new statements and an `HTML` API object give you tools that help ties these to your Litexa data.
-Note that the `HTML` API object is available as if it were in your inline javascript context, so you can refer to it anywhere in the inline context, or from expressions in your Litexa code.
+In this extension, new statements and an `HTML` API object give you tools that help tie these to your Litexa data.
+Note that the `HTML` API object is available as if it were in your inline JavaScript context, so you can refer to it anywhere in the inline context, or from expressions in your Litexa code.